walkerRnD/codebuff/knowledge.md

 3. Ensure alternating user and Manny messages in conversation history.
 4. Update knowledge files for significant changes or new features.
 5. Write clear, concise comments and documentation for complex logic.
+6. Remember that imports automatically remove 'src' from the path.
+When editing files, always include 'src' in the file path if it's part of the actual directory structure.

 ## Knowledge Management